John Gassner

 John Waldhorn Gassner (January 30, 1903 – April 2, 1967) was a Hungarian-born American theatre historian, critic, educator, and anthologist.

 Early life and education

 At birth in the town of Máramarossziget, Hungary (today in Romania), he was given the name Jeno Waldhorn Gassner.
-He emigrated to the United States in 1911 with his family, and soon discovered theatre performance at his local school.
+He emigrated to the United States in 1911 with his family and soon discovered theatre performance at his local school.
 Only four years in New York, he appeared in a school production of The Tempest.
 Gassner graduated from Dewitt Clinton High School in The Bronx.
 In his youth and early adulthood, he was a supporter of Socialism.
-Gassner received a Bachelor of Arts (1923) and Master of Arts (1924) degree from Columbia University.
+Gassner received a Bachelor of Arts (1923) degree and a Master of Arts (1924) degree from Columbia University.

 Writing career

 Gassner was prolific and successful as a writer and editor.
 He began his career as a book reviewer at The New York Herald-Tribune (1925–1928), also wrote frequently for New Theatre Magazine (1934–1937), The Forum (1937), Time Magazine (1938), Direction (1937–1941), One Act Play Magazine (1937–1941), and among several others, The Tulane Drama Review (1957–1967).
 He became a member of TDR's advisory board in 1958.